glaubergad/rolabola/README.md

 If you new to Unity3D, you can use this project to learn about engine physics, forces, sound, timers, scenes and Camera positions.

 # 3rd party Assets
 The background music is from SEGA Genesis Streets of Rage opening theme.
 Since this is not a commercial project, hope it causes not problem.
-All other assets are jpg images used as texture for the ball, background tabletop and walls.
+All other assets are jpg images used as texture for the ball, background, tabletop, ramps and walls.

+# Platforms
+The game was intended to run in Android phones with Android Marshmallow (Version 6 - API Level 23), but using Unity3D, you can deploy it on Windows, WebGL, Linux, and other supported platforms.
+At ./Build/Android/ directory, it have a builded apk for testing.
+You can copy it directly to your Android Device an play it using accelerometer.